ImBIOS/storegg/README.md

 This class is suitable for those of you who want to explore website development with Javascript.
 By knowing the whole process properly and correctly, we can improve our skills as developers and of course the applications produced in the future will be of higher quality.
 To make learning easier, please understand the fundamentals of Javascript, React, and Databases first.
 And please also ask our expert Mentors in the consulting group.
 Register now and see you in class!

+# Key Points

+- Deploy projects to Vercel (Front-End) and Heroku (Back-End)

+- Integrating the NodeJS REST API with ReactJS (NextJS)

+- Create Sign Up and Sign In features

+- Creating CRUD which includes login with JWT

+- Creating a Storybook to build component libraries in React

+- Processing databases with MongoDB

+- Converting HTML to NextJS

+- Complete understanding of website development (Front-End and Back-End)

+# Designed For

+- You who want to become a Full-Stack Developer

+- You who want to become a Javascript Developer

+- Those of you who want to build a scalable web portfolio and sell

+- Those of you who want to build the Register and Login features on the website

+- Those of you who want to build a website with high quality design

+- Those of you who want to master website development

 # Reference

 https://buildwithangga.com/kelas/full-stack-javascript-developer-2021-website-top-up-voucher-game